epicsuite/workflow/workflow.md

 This workflow transforms `fastq` files into time-based 4D datasets that can be viewed in a specific visualization browser.

+The components and data specifications are targeted to run on LANL's EDGE infrastructure.

 - [input deck specification](input.md) This is the input deck required by the end-to-end workflow.
 It defines all input files and metadata needed to create the 4D data for the rest of the workflow.